team-alembic/ash_authentication/documentation/tutorials/password.md

 # Password Authentication

+## With a mix task

+You can use `mix ash_authentication.add_strategy password` to install this strategy.
+The rest of the guide is in the case that you wish to proceed manually.

 ## Add Bcrypt To your dependencies

 This step is not strictly necessary, but in the next major version of `AshAuthentication`,